Emergency Disinfection of Drinking Water

 - If the chlorine taste is too strong, pour the water from one clean container to another and let it stand for a few hours before use.

-*Bleach contains 8.25% sodium hypochlorite.
+*Bleach may contain 6 or 8.25% sodium hypochlorite.

 - Prepare and store an emergency water supply.
 Visit the Federal Emergency Management Agency (FEMA) Website for additional guidance on preparing and storing an emergency water supply.